emtiajium/vocabulary-flashcard-backend/README.md

 ## Change Log

+-   `0.6.3`: Auto setting of `isDraft` if a vocab has at least one definition
 -   `0.6.2`: Dynamic vocab ordering
 -   `0.6.1`: Added script to remove an leitner item for a user
 -   `0.6.0`: Added functionality to remove definitions